Board of Directors

 - Approving the appointment of the Agricultural Advisory Board

-- Develop a biennial written reappraisal plan for the district’s appraisal activities
+- Develop a biennial written reappraisal plan for the district’s appraisal activities, adopting by September 15th, of even numbered years at a published public hearing.

 - Administering the district office in any other manner required by law.